Digital Literacy: NITDA Partners NYSC to Train 30m Nigerians

 Oghenevwede Ohwovoriole in Abuja

-The National Information Technology Development Agency (NITDA) has expressed its resolve to partner with the National Youth Service Corps (NYSC) to train 30 million Nigerians in the informal sector and rural areas on digital literacy as part of its drive to achieve 70 per cent digital literacy by 2027.
+The National Information Technology Development Agency (NITDA), has expressed its resolve to partner the National Youth Service Corp (NYSC) to train 30 million Nigerians in the informal sector and rural areas on digital literacy as part of its drive to achieve 70 per cent digital literacy by 2027.

-The Director, Corporate Planning, NITDA, Aristotle Onumo, disclosed this at the 2024 NYSC Director General Community Development Service (CDS) launch and awards on Monday in Abuja, with the theme ‘Excellence in Action: Celebrating NYSC CDS stories’.
+Director, Corporate Planning, NITDA, Aristotle Onumo, disclosed this at the 2024 NYSC Director General Community Development Service (CDS) launch and awards on Monday in Abuja, themed, “Excellence in Action: Celebrating NYSC CDS stories.”

-“With respect to the partnership we have with NYSC, NITDA as an agency, in an effort to reach out to about 30 million Nigerians in the informal sector wants to empower them with digital technology, digital tools and digital fluency.
+“With respect to the partnership we have with NYSC, NITDA as an agency, is reaching out to about 30 million Nigerians who are in the informal sector to empower them with digital technology, digital tools and digital fluency.

-“So, they will be able to play their own roles in the digital economy sector and in doing that, we believe that partnering with NYSC will become a veritable platform to be able to reach out to the 774 local government areas in Nigeria,” Onumo said.
+“So that they will be able to play their own roles in the digital economy sector and in doing that we believe that partnering with NYSC will become a veritable platform to be able to reach out to the 774 Local Government Areas (LGAs), in Nigeria,” he said.

-“In the partnership, we will train digital champions (these are the NYSC corps members) from the camp who we will empower and teach digital literacy and they in turn will teach the people in the rural areas,” he added.
+“In the partnership we will train digital champions (these are the NYSC Corps members) from the camp who we will empower and teach digital literacy and they in turn will teach the people in the rural areas.”

 The Director General, NYSC, Brig.
 Gen. Yushau Ahmed, in his address said that the essence of the awards was to encourage service to humanity.